Mehgugs/lacord/README.md

 ## lacord

 lacord is a small discord library providing low level clients for the discord rest and gateway API.
 All data is given to the user as raw JSON.
-The api methods expect ids to be integers (use `lacord.util.uint` to manipulate them).

 Documentation is sparsely provided in the form of LDoc comments which can be processed into a document using LDoc.